virtual-labs/exp-shaft-torque-coep/experiment/procedure.md

 ### Part B -
 - Start the cold water pump for cooling system.
-- select the speed of the motor and weight.
+- Select the speed of the motor and weight.
-- start the induction motor with loading condition and check the torque sensor reading.
+- Start the induction motor with loading condition and check the torque sensor reading.
-- calculate the standard torque for loading condition and submit the answer.
+- Calculate the standard torque for loading condition and submit the answer.
 - Repeat the above process , increasing maximun loading weights with same speed.
-- plot the graph by clicking on "show graph" button after 5-6 readings and observe the characterisation graph.
+- Plot the graph by clicking on "show graph" button after 5-6 readings and observe the characterisation graph.
 (while changing the speed of motor, start loading the motor with minimum to maximum weight.)
-- click on "Next level" button to go next level.
+- Click on "Next level" button to go next level.

 ### Fault Finding:
 1. Observe the shown table and select the fault accordingly.